ewradcliffe/Heritage-Housing/README.md

 Finally, the clients Inherited house dataset was put through the pipeline and model to produce house price predictions which could be displayed on the dashboard.

-## Dashboard Design
+## Deployment & Dashboard design
-A dashboard was created to present the project findings to the client.
-The content was agreed with the client prior to the project and created with the streamlit app.
+The final phase of the CRISP-DM process is to deploy the project in such a way that we can present our findings to the client.
+Content was agreed with the client prior to the project and created with the streamlit app.

 ### Page 1: Quick project summary